waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Strategy: Road to the Indigo Plateau
 - **Current Objective:** Navigate through Victory Road to reach the Indigo Plateau and challenge the Elite Four.
 - **Immediate Plan:** I am on Victory Road 1F.
 My immediate goal is to solve the boulder puzzles to clear a path to the ladder at (2, 2).

-# V. Identified Development Needs

-- **Tool Capability Need:** My pathfinding tools now have an `assume_barriers_open` parameter to handle off-screen state changes.
-This was a critical fix identified during self-assessment.
+I will use my `puzzle_strategist_agent` to generate a solution.

 # VI.
 Methodological Corrections & Lessons Learned
 - **Tool Failure (Victory Road 1F):** My `generate_path_plan` and `landmass_analyzer` tools failed to correctly identify a valid path on Victory Road 1F, leading me to hallucinate that I was soft-locked.
 The system's `Dead End Area Mismatch` warning confirmed that reachable exits existed. **Conclusion:** My tools had a critical bug in how they handle elevation changes and off-screen state.
 I have now fixed them.
 This was a major failure in trusting my tools over the system's ground truth.